 It’s been awhile since my last blog post.
 It’s also been awhile since I last programmed C++.
-But recently I’m doing again C++ intensive.
+But recently I’m doing C++ again.
 I also bought a book about C++.
-My long-term plan is to re-write all tools in C++.
-But only the most used onces.
+My long-term plan is to rewrite all tools in C++.
+But only the most used ones.

 I want to use best practice and the latest standard C++17.
 Therefore I learned that raw pointers are no longer welcome.
 This is fine.
 Get rid of raw pointers seems like a good idea.
 You can do everything like the same way using smart pointers.

 Some old APIs need Raw Pointers.
 In the following example the

 So the legacy call would look like this:

 const Widget* wp = new Widget(); f(wp); delete wp;

 #include <memory> // for std::unique_ptr // and std::make_unique() auto wp = std::make_unique<Widget>(); f(w.get()); // no 'delete' needed here anymore